NicoNeureiter/dmdbsummary/README.md

 ### Databases and data modeling
-This is the summary of the databases and data modeling course written by the famous Jerome Dhorau.
+This is the summary of the databases and data modeling course written by the famous Jerome Dohrau.

 Feel free to mix mistakes or contribute new parts.